VisionEval/VisionEval-Docs/user_guide/20-Topic-Index.Rmd

    a.
 Selecting a Model
    b.
 Building model inputs (general)
    c.
 Building scenarios
-1. Details on the three main models in VisionEval
+1. Details on the two main models in VisionEval
    a.
 VERSPM
    b.
 VE-State
-   c.
-VERPAT
 1. VisionEval module reference (User level; module by module)
    a.
 Model Script and Modules
    a.
 Module